Last updated on July 17th, 2023 at 02:54 pm

 I gained weight.
 I got married.
 I moved across the country.
-(I almost died.)
+I almost died.
 I had a kid.
-I got diagnosed with an immune disorder and subsequently spent a lot of time lying down very much against my will.
-I got divorced.
-I moved BACK across the country.
+I was diagnosed with an auto-immune disorder and subsequently spent much time in bed–very much against my will.
+I then got divorced and moved back across the country.
 I lost almost 100 pounds in the last five years.
 I learned that muscle weight is far more precious than pounds lost.

-Throughout all this my career lit like fire.
-I was featured in newspapers, magazines and on television.
+Throughout all this, my big dream was burning like fire.
+I was featured in newspapers, magazines, and on television.
 I met so many amazing women.

-Throughout my journey I battled depression, had highs, and honestly felt like I was a fairly positive person.
+Throughout my dream journey, I battled depression, had highs, and honestly felt I was fairly positive.
 But the truth was that I was licking my wounds and holding tightly onto the past and all the pain involved.
-I identified with the bad far more than the good.
+I identified with the bad in my life far more than the good.

-Instead of feeling happiness on a fleeting basis, I’m happy most of the time.
-My dad helped me start reframing the hurt I felt.
-Reframing is a powerful tool to bring you into the current moment and see yourself without judgement.
+Then suddenly, something shifted, and a new feeling crept over me.
+Instead of feeling blissful happiness on a fleeting basis, I’m in this rather calm state of satisfaction.
+My dad helped me start reframing the hurt I’d been harboring.
+Reframing is a powerful tool to bring you into the current moment and see yourself without judgment.

 Are you sick of happy people?
 Is your tank on empty because you’ve given so much of yourself away that you can’t remember what makes you happy?

-I don’t mean the happy you feel with your children and loved ones.
+I don’t mean your happiness with your children and loved ones.
 I mean the happy feeling that makes you totally comfortable to sit in a quiet room alone without your thoughts trying to strangle you.
-Things have changed so much I’ve caught myself grinning in traffic for no apparent reason.
+Things have changed so much that I’ve caught myself grinning in traffic for no apparent reason.

-When I do hit a snag or have to deal with outside negativity I recover much more quickly now.
+When I hit a snag or deal with outside negativity, I recover much more quickly now.

 It’s a constant effort to keep myself from falling back down the “everything sucks” rabbit hole.
 But it’s worth the effort and gets easier with practice.

-- Cuddle my kiddo and make him laugh.
+- Cuddle my son and make him laugh.

-- Connect with my family in person if possible or digitally of they’re far.
+- Connect with my family in person if possible or digitally if they’re far.

-- Get a hug from one (bonus for both at the same time!) of my Maine Coons.
+- Get a hug from one (bonus for both simultaneously!) of my Maine Coons.

-- Play fetch with Bear and take his toy and run around the house as he chases me.
+- Play fetch with my dog Bear, take his toy, and run around the house as he chases me.

 - Plan a hot date where I get to dress up.